jgibbons-cp/datadog_k8_security_rules/README.md

 Utility
 --

-dd_secmon_util.py - will list security rules in an account or pull a rules JSON.
+dd_secmon_util.py - will list security rules in an account, pull a rule's JSON or add a rule based on pulled JSON from Get a rule.
 It has been written for use only and very minimally tested.

 * Get a rule - `python3 dd_secmon_util.py -g "Apache HTTP requests from security scanner"`
 * List rules - `python3 dd_secmon_util.py -l`

-Need to add ability to put rules in another account.
+* Add a rule (from JSON pulled from Get a rule above)- `python3 dd_secmon_util.py -a "Apache HTTP requests from security scanner"`